-This Week: * We've Reopened Sunday Worship in the Sanctuary!
+This Week: * We've are Worshiping in the Sanctuary now on Sunday mornings at 10:30 am!
 Please note we have established a set of guidelines we are operating from in order to ensure everyone's safety and health.
 Click here for REOPENING GUIDELINES.
-We know some of these will be hard and may seem a bit too much in the early going, but we ask that you please be understanding and work with us to help everyone have confidence they can come to worship and be safe.
+We know some of these will be hard and may seem a bit much, but we ask that you please be understanding and work with us to help everyone have confidence they can come to worship and be safe.

-* Sunday School/Bible Study Classes: We are now looking to tentatively restart sometime in July instead of June.
+* Sunday School/Bible Study Classes: Due to the current Governor's current order we still cannot resume these classes right now.
 We continue to monitor the current situation and talk with our teachers and leaders.
-Sunday and Wednesday night services will not reopen until September.
+Sunday and Wednesday night services will not reopen until at least September.

 * Pastor's Wednesday Bible Studies will post on our Facebook Page, website and Church App (accessible through the Sermon tabs at top) by 6:30 pm each Wednesday.

 * The Church Office is open regular hours Monday-Thursday from 9 am - 3 pm.
 However, there may be times Tonya is not in the office due to her mother's health right now.
 Please call the church office before coming by to make sure she's in the office.

 Looking Ahead: * We now have the upgraded equipment necessary to live stream our Sunday morning services.
 We look forward to being able to continue our Sunday Live Streaming at 10:30 am each Sunday.